controlshift/bulk-data-example/README.md

 Bulk Data Schema API](https://developers.controlshiftlabs.com/#bulk-data-schema) to generate `CREATE TABLE` DDL statements that you'll need to run to populate the tables for ingest.

-First generate the DDL statements:
+1. First generate the DDL statements:
 ```bash
 ./create_tables.rb > tables.sql
 ```

-Then, apply them manually in your Redshift environment.
+2. Log in to the AWS web console and navigate to Redshift.
+Open the Redshift query editor for `redshift-cluster`, and connect to the `agra_replica` database using your `redshift_username` and `redshift_password`.

+3. Copy the contents of `tables.sql` into the editor and click the Run button.
+Once it's finished, you should be able to expand redshift-cluster > agra_replica > public > Tables and see a bunch of tables have been created.

 #### Step 5: Tell ControlShift to send data to your webhook URL